maziac/dezogif/readme.md

 Note: the SW (enNextMf.rom) is known to work with ZXNext core 03.01.10 and core 03.02.00.
 It will not work on older cores.

+# Copper, Async Break

+When started, as a default, dezogif supports "Async Break".
+I.e. as you would expect you can interrupt (break) a running program from DeZog by pressing the "Pause" button.

+Implementation wise this depends on the Copper (ZX Next internal HW) being tun and creating an MF (Multiface) interrupt.

+More information can be found here [AsynchronousBreak.md](documentation/AsynchronousBreak.md) and especially if your program uses the Copper you should read it.
+[documentation/AsynchronousBreak.md]

 # License

 This program is licensed under the [MIT license](https://github.com/maziac/dezogif/blob/master/LICENSE.txt).